OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 corporate and governmental control over the housing market (right)."
 /&gt;
 <p class="caption">
-Image 28: Education/Instrucción creatively communicated its message by placing ads in the 1972 Hartford Courant Sunday real estate section to ask “What Creates, Maintains, and Condones over 99% White Population in the Hartford Suburbs?” and “Can You Understand Institutional White
+Figure 28: Education/Instrucción creatively communicated its message by placing ads in the 1972 Hartford Courant Sunday real estate section to ask “What Creates, Maintains, and Condones over 99% White Population in the Hartford Suburbs?” and “Can You Understand Institutional White